 Dr. Gundry says exercise keeps the body working well no matter what the calendar says.
 It improves blood flow, particularly to the brain.
 Women who exercise routinely during their lifespan have a 90-percent reduction in Alzheimer's compared to women who don't.
 Muscles strengthen bones, thus preventing injury.

-Turns out, walking against gravity, whether going up or down, is an especially good exercise because it works the area of the body between the knees and the hips, which contains most of our muscle mass.
+It turns out that walking against gravity, whether going up or down, is an especially good exercise because it works the area of the body between the knees and the hips, which contains most of our muscle mass.
 In fact, the five cities worldwide with the highest concentration of centenarians are all very hilly.

 Those cities are in what's known as Blue Zones.
 The only one in the US is Loma Linda, which means 'beautiful hill' in Spanish.
 This California city is not only home to the largest concentration of centenarians in America, but also the largest concentration of Seventh-Day Adventists.
 That denomination avoids processed foods and drugs while embracing fasting and exercise.

 Years ago, Dr. Gundry practiced heart surgery in Loma Linda and was inspired by the people and their healthy lifestyle.
 Not long after that, he shifted the focus of his medical practice to teaching the world how to live strong to a ripe old age.

 God is everywhere—even in the news.
 That’s why we view every news story through the lens of faith.
 We are committed to delivering quality independent Christian journalism you can trust.
 But it takes a lot of hard work, time, and money to do what we do.
 Help us continue to be a voice for truth in the media by supporting CBN News for as little as $1.